-Under the Act and as part of its legislative functions, Council is able to make local laws as a way of providing good governance to the community and which reflect current community standards.
+Under the Act and as part of its legislative functions, Council can make local laws as a way of providing good governance to the community and which reflect current community standards.

 The Act outlines the process by which the Council may adopt local laws.
 This legislative role allows the Council to adopt a regulatory regime that may be enforced through the courts, by the issue of infringement notices or by performing other executive functions to enforce the local laws.
-When adopting local laws the Council must be aware that they operate with the force of legislation and the City has a duty to enforce all of its local laws.
+When adopting local laws, the Council must be aware that they operate with the force of legislation and the City has a duty to enforce all of its local laws.

 The process for making a local law provides the community with a six-week advertising period to allow opportunity for comment on proposed local law.
 The local law is then presented once more to Council and any public submissions are considered.
-Upon final adoption, the local law is published in the Government Gazette and reviewed by the Western Australian Parliamentary Committee on Delegated Legislation.
+Upon final adoption, the local law is published in the Government

+Gazette and reviewed by the Western Australian Parliamentary Committee on Delegated Legislation.

 Local laws must also comply with the National Competition Policy principles adopted by agreement between local, state and federal governments.

 The City maintains local laws relating to:

 - Animals

-- Bushfire Prevention and Control

-- Extractive Industries

 - Fencing

 - Health

 - Local Government and Public Property

+- Meeting Procedures

 - Parking

 - Pest Plants

-- Signs
+- Waste.

-- Standing Orders (Meeting Procedures).